-Description: The E-Verify MOU is an agreement between the Department of
+Description: The E-Verify MOU is an agreement between the Department of system.

 Homeland Security (DHS) and Grantee stating that grantee agrees to participate in the Employment Eligibility Verification Program (E-Verify).
+Grantees that have not previously been funded through MHDC's State

-Completion Instructions: Grantees that have not previously been funded through MHDC's State copy of the full and complete MOU generated from DHS' online E-Verify system.
+Completion Instructions: Grantees that have not previously been funded through MHDC's State Initiatives, HUD Programs, or other related departments shall submit a copy of the full and complete MOU generated from DHS' online E-Verify